 #QualifiedImmunity #ClearlyEstablished #1983

-4/21/2020 — The defendant appealed the trial court’s denial of his motion for summary judgment.
-This 1983 suit was brought as a result of a state trooper shooting and killing an armed suspect.
-Prior to engaging with the suspect, the trooper knew he was armed, had just violated a restraining order, and was not taking medication for mental health conditions.
+4/21/2020 — This 1983 suit was brought as a result of a state trooper shooting and killing an armed suspect.
+Prior to engaging with the suspect, who the trooper knew was armed, had just violated a restraining order, and was not taking medication for mental health conditions.
 When the trooper engaged the suspect, he saw the suspect’s gun.
-But when the suspect refused to drop the weapon, the trooper fired the fatal shot.
-The trial court denied the trooper qualified immunity, but the 3rd Circuit reversed, holding that the trooper did not violate a “clearly established” right of the suspect.
-The Court spent a substantial portion of its opinion distinguishing its prior case of Bennett v.
+But when the suspect refused to drop the weapon, the trooper fired a fatal shot.
+The trial court denied the trooper qualified immunity, but the 3rd Circuit reversed, holding that the trooper did not violate a “clearly established” right.
+The Court spent a substantial portion of its opinion distinguishing Bennett v.
 Murphy, 274 F.3d 133 (3d 2002).